 It wouldn’t be a good sign of a leader who is always sorry or promises to do better next time when the priorities lie in current actions and results.
 Having a mentor to assist with this aspect of leadership can help to coach motivation and the ability to problem solve in a positive manner.
 A mentorship in itself relies on accountability, with a mentee having to take control of their own career and push themselves through obstacles to get what they want out of the program.

 Some people find the ability to speak to new people an easy part of their career.
 Others need this skill to be drawn out of them.
 Having a mentor to push this aspect can be the best way to meet the right people that are important to a successful career.

 There are many departments within organizations that most employees won’t usually have direct communications with, either from being unaware of how their role impacts their own or from fear of speaking to more senior people.
 There comes an element of confidence that is required to network with other senior employees and managers, but a good leader knows that having these people in their circle of influence could be a gateway toward their desired future promotion.

 A mentor relationship revolves around listening in order to make the best out of the program.
 Mentors themselves will have been trained and coached in the art of listening in order to be a good mentor.
-It makes good sense that a one to one meeting between mentor and mentee would be the starting off point to emphasize the importance of listening.
-This allows problematic areas to be observed and identified early on in the relationship.
+It makes good sense that a one-to-one meeting between mentor and mentee would be the starting off point to emphasize the importance of listening.
+This allows problem areas to be observed and identified early on in the relationship.